IMFS-MMB/mmb-gui-electron/README.md

 # mmb-electron

-This repo contains the new MMB Graphical User Interface based on the Electron framework and integrated via vue.js (not yet on productivity level).
+This repo contains the new MMB Graphical User Interface based on the Electron framework and integrated via vue.js.
+The code is on beta stage.

 > An electron-vue project